 In late 2021, Air India was privatized, as Tata Group, which was Air India’s initial owner when the company was first founded, took control of the airline again.
 Since then, executives at the company have been working hard to transform the airline.
 Suffice it to say that this is no small task, given the state of Air India’s fleet.

-Fortunately a lot will be changing in the near future.
+Fortunately a lot will be changing over time.
 In late 2022, Air India revealed that it would refresh the interiors of its Boeing 777 and 787 aircraft.
-On top of that, in early 2023, Air India placed a landmark order for 470 Airbus and Boeing jets, worth tens of billions of dollars.
+On top of that, in early 2023, Air India placed a landmark order for hundreds of Airbus and Boeing jets, worth tens of billions of dollars.

 In this post:

-Air India investing $400 million in wide body jet interiors
+Air India investing over $400 million in wide body jet interiors

-Tata Group intends to invest $400 million in refreshing the interiors of Air India’s existing long haul fleet.
-Here’s what we know so far about these plans:
+Tata Group intends to refresh the interiors of Air India’s existing long haul fleet.
+Here’s what we can expect:

 - Air India will be refreshing the interiors of its entire legacy wide body fleet, including all Boeing 787s and Boeing 777s